 One downside of living in Ardmore, however, is that residents on average have to contend with a long commute, spending on average 34.04 minutes every day commuting to work.

-The percentage of people in Ardmore with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Ardmore is quite a bit lower than the national average among all cities of 21.84%: just 12.64% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Ardmore in 2022 was $25,776, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,104 for a family of four.
 However, Ardmore contains both very wealthy and poor people as well.